Trauma: Wisconsin Admin. Code ch. DHS 118 and Site Review Resources

+Wisconsin Stat. § 256.25(2) promulgates the Wisconsin Department of Health Services (DHS) with the development of standards used to classify level III and IV hospital emergency capabilities.
 Wisconsin Admin.
 Code ch.
-DHS 118 updates the standards used to classify hospitals as to their emergency care capabilities and updates the standards to be based on the most recent standards developed by the American College of Surgeons.
+DHS 118 went through an administrative rule rewrite and updated the standards based on the most recent standards developed by the American College of Surgeons.
 The new standards went into effect on Oct.
 1, 2021.

 For an overview of how the standards have changed, please review the Trauma Care Facilities Standards Comparison, P-02967.

 For questions related to the standards or classification process, please review the information below, the Wis.
 Admin.
 Code ch.
 DHS 118 Frequently Asked Questions, or email the DHS Trauma Team at firstname.lastname@example.org.